Sovos Docs

 Child node Type: SenderDocumentId

-Child node Identifier: A unique document ID, whereby the ERP document ID is recommended.
+Child node Identifier: A unique document ID.
+We recommend the ERP document ID.

 StandardBusinessDocumentHeader.BusinessScope.Scope (with child nodes)Yes